In this post, I share how I built a private Kubernetes cluster on my own servers.

 TX errors 0 dropped 8 overruns 0 carrier 0 collisions 0

-Test your cluster is ready or unready.
+Test whether your cluster is ready

 # at master node